top of page

 💡 Huge Exam Trap!
 Be on the lookout for these!
 Employee injuries are ALWAYS Workers Comp!
 AND I can assure you Premises Liability will be an answer choice!
 Don't let it trick you!

-These five questions all revolve around a burger on the floor—it shouldn’t be that difficult.
+All of these questions involve simple everyday situations—like a burger on the floor—but every answer is different —it shouldn’t be that difficult.
 I mean, come on… we’re talking about a burger.
 Yet somehow, every single answer is different.

 The Property and Casualty Insurance Exam is not just testing your ability to memorize information.
 It’s testing your ability to read carefully, interpret the question being asked, and apply the correct coverage based on subtle wording changes.